umbraco/UmbracoDocs/14/umbraco-cms/reference/security/cookies.md

 ---
-description: Learn about the cookies required for accessing the umbraco backoffice and their purposes.
+description: Learn about the cookies required for accessing the Umbraco Backoffice and their purposes.
 ---

 # Cookies